StringerMus/django-film-club/README.md

 As this is a review website and the activity on the website is reading, it is easier to read dark text on light background.
 To seperate sections and border page, dark colour was used for simple seperation and to highlight sections when needed.

-Shades of blue and yellow have been used as the primary colours for the websote - Trust is represented in the colour blue and yellow gives a good contrast against the blue to standout and compliment it.
+Shades of blue and yellow have been used as the primary colours for the website - Trust is represented in the colour blue and yellow.

+Red has been used to highlight information as a small ribbon that may get lost on the site.
+This makes the information stand out and gives a good contrast against the white, blue and yellow.

 * Navy blue #181c31
 * Light blue ##ebefff
 * Yellow #ffad60;
+* Red #ff004c

 ### Type
 Only 3 different font have been used;